charankumarpalla/laughing-buddha/Java/1.JVM/ReadMe.md

 - What are features required to say a vm as jvm ?
 - Why many jvm in market ?
 - How JVM has Control over the the applications it run ? (sandbox env)
+- JVM Architecture at high level
+- Deep dive into how JVM works(HotSpot JVM)